leoBitto/DjangoForge/docs/README.md

 repository container.

-After the creation of the secrets you can manually start the workflow nominated BUILD & PUSH ON GHCR or it will start on every push to the repo.
+After the creation of the secrets you can manually start the workflow in server_setup.yml
-Same for the Deploy workflow.
 _______________________________________________________________________________